 "The [Sixth Circuit] Court of Appeals misread the statute and this Court’s decisions in concluding that Title VII encompasses discrimination on the basis of gender identity."

-2018-NOV-01: Reactions to President Trump's plan to eliminate federal government recognition of transgender persons:
+2018-NOV-01: Negative reactions to President Trump's plan to eliminate federal government recognition of transgender persons:

-- Fourteen community organizations that promote LGBT equality joined together to collect negative reactions by major companies to President Trumps decision to define transgender persons out of existence.
-Their total revenue exceeds 2.4 trillion dollars.
+- Fourteen community organizations that promote LGBT equality joined together to collect negative reactions from more than 50 major companies to President Trumps decision to define transgender persons out of existence.
+The company's total revenue exceeds 2.4 trillion dollars.
 They jointly signed a joint statement that says:

 We, the undersigned businesses, stand with the millions of people in America who identify as transgender, gender non-binary, or intersex, and call for all such people to be treated with the respect and dignity everyone deserves.

 We oppose any administrative and legislative efforts to erase transgender protections through reinterpretation of existing laws and regulations.
 We also fundamentally oppose any policy or regulation that violates the privacy rights of those that identify as transgender, gender non-binary, or intersex.

 In the last two decades, dozens of federal courts have affirmed the rights and identities of transgender people.
 Cognizant of growing medical and scientific consensus, courts have recognized that policies that force people into a binary gender definition determined by birth anatomy fail to reflect the complex realities of gender identity and human biology.